Climate-Data-Dynamics/climate-data-dynamics.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-As a group, we are involved in a range of projects involving data science, climate theory and numerical modelling of the earth system.
+We are involved in a range of projects involving data science, climate theory and numerical modelling of the earth system.
 Below are some ongoing and proposed projects.
 If you are a student at Honours, Masters or PhD level and are keen to discuss a possible project then please get in touch.

 {% include tags.html tags="publication, resource, website" %}